jefmeijvis/cornucopia.dotnetlab.eu/data/blog/20240215-easiest-way-to-go-from-card-to-productbacklog-item/index.md

 tags: scrum,agile
 hidden: false
 ---
-# The easiest way to go from card to Product Backlog Item
+# 3 scenarios for transforming a Cornucopia Card to a Product Backlog Item

+The purpose of playing the Owasp Cornucopia card game is to easily identify threats as a development team.
+In an earlier blogpost, I described how to optimally integrate Threat Modeling by playing the Owasp Cornucopia game in the Scrum process.
+In this blogpost, I will explore 3 real-world scenarios to transform a Cornucopia card to a Product Backlog Item.

-Cornucopia is aimed at the developer, not the security engineer.
-Therefore, we feel that there should be an easy way to go from identifying a threat or vulnerabiltiy to a Product Backlog Item.
+The Owasp Cornucopia cardgame is a lightweight way to do threat modeling and is aimed at the developer, not the security engineer.
+Therefore, in this blogpost, I focused on the easiest way to get a working threat model for each Cornucopia Card.

+The assumption is that you played the Cornucopia game with your team before and you have now a list of identified cards, possibly with some notes of why this card is relevant for your project.

-So, you have played your first Cornucopia game and you now need to transfer a card to the product backlog so you can plan the requirement into your sprints.
+The job at hand is that you now need to transfer the list of cards to the product backlog and you have to create Product Backlog Items.

 ## Playing cornucopia: a practical scenario
 Suppose your team has used three Cornucopia suits: Authentication, Authorization, and Data Validation & Encoding, identifying threats relevant to your project: